 Skip to main content

-Webservice (web service) is a network-based distributed computing technology that allows different applications to interoperate over the network.
-Through Webservice interfaces, applications can access remote services and obtain data, extracting data to BI for further processing operations.
+Web Service is a network-based distributed computing technology that allows different applications to interoperate over a network.
+Through Web Service APIs, applications can access remote services and retrieve data, which can then be imported into BI for further processing.

-Function entry: Data Preparation > Datasets > New Dataset > Application > Web Service.
+Entry point: Data Preparation > Dataset > New Dataset > Application > Web Service.

 Configuration Item